kroshu/kuka_drivers/doc/wiki/5_Controllers.md

 ros2 topic pub /joint_group_impedance_controller/commands std_msgs/msg/Float64MultiArray "{data: [100, 0.7, 100, 0.7, 100, 0.7, 100, 0.7, 100, 0.7, 100, 0.7]}" --once
 ```

+The controller also publishes the position values commanded at the joint position interface to the `~/commanded_position` topic, which can be used instead of the measured joint positions to allow seamless execution of consequent trajectories in joint impedance mode.

 __Required Parameters__:

 - `joints` [string_array]: Names of joints used by the controller